Indonesia X Australia

 The collaboration has strong foundations, building on our earlier UK/Indonesia project funded by the British Council.
 Tab Space, Indonesia's pioneering professional studio for disabled artists, champions their development as professional practitioners.

-The exhibition runs from October to November 2025 at Jump Left project space in Melbourne, Australia.
-It will include a launch event with associated public programming, featuring artist talks and workshops.
-Dates and details will be advised, with public programming to be announced closer to the exhibition.
+The exhibition runs from 18 October to 15 November 2025 at Jump Left project space in Naarm, Melbourne, Australia.
+It includes a launch event with associated public programming, including artist talks and workshops.
+Event dates and details are outlined below.

-Supported by the Australian/Indonesia Institute at the Department of Foreign Affairs and Trade, Creative Australia and Victorian Government through Creative Victoria Arts Grants Program.
+Supported by the Australia-Indonesia Institute at the Department of Foreign Affairs and Trade, Creative Australia and Victorian Government through Creative Victoria Arts Grants Program.

 Exhibition Information